UsamaZulfiqar-7/Face-Attendance-System/README.md

-Face Attendance System (Computer Vision Project)
+🎯 Face Attendance System (Computer Vision)

-📌 Project Overview
+📌 About the Project

-This project is a Face Recognition Based Attendance System built using Computer Vision.
-The system detects faces in real-time using a live camera, recognizes registered students, and automatically marks their attendance in an Excel file along with the current date and time.
+This is a Face Recognition Based Attendance System developed using Computer Vision and Python.

-🚀 How the System Works

-Dataset Setup (Before Running the Project)
+The system:

+Detects faces using a live camera

+Recognizes registered students from a local dataset

+Automatically marks attendance in an Excel file

+Saves Name, Date, and Time of each recognized student

+🚫 No dataset is included in this repository for privacy reasons.
+You must add your own images.

+📂 Dataset Structure
-There is a folder named dataset in the project directory.

-Inside this folder, create a separate folder for each student using their name (e.g., Ali, Ayesha, Usama).
+A folder named datasets already exists in the project.
+Inside it, you need to create separate folders for each student and add their images.

-Add multiple clear face images of each student inside their respective folder.

-Example folder structure:
+Required structure:

-dataset/
+datasets/
+│
 ├── Aliyan/
 │   ├── img1.jpg
 │   ├── img2.jpg
+│
 ├── Noor/
 │   ├── img1.jpg
 │   ├── img2.jpg
+│
 └── Usama/
     ├── img1.jpg
     └── img2.jpg

-Training the Model
+👉 Each folder name must be the student's exact name, as this name will be used in the attendance file.

+⚙️ How It Works

-The system reads images from the dataset folder and extracts facial features.
+1️⃣ The system loads images from the datasets folder 2️⃣ Extracts face features of each student

-These features are stored and used later for recognition.

-Live Face Detection & Recognition

-When the camera starts, it detects faces in real-time.

-If the detected face matches a registered student, the system recognizes the name.
+3️⃣ Turns on the live camera
+4️⃣ Detects and recognizes faces in real time
+5️⃣ If matched, attendance is automatically marked

-Automatic Attendance Marking
+📊 Attendance Output

-Once a student is recognized, their:

-Name

-Date

-Time
-are automatically recorded in an Excel file (attendance.xlsx).
+Attendance is saved in an Excel file:

+attendance.xlsx

+Example format:

+Name	Date	Time
+Aliyan	2025-02-10	09:15 AM
+Noor	2025-02-10	09:17 AM
+Usama	2025-02-10	09:20 AM
 🛠️ Technologies Used

 Python